 - Driving drowsy or drifting off to sleep behind the wheel

-- Distracted driving while texting or otherwise removing their focus from the road
+- Distracted driving, driving while texting, or otherwise removing their focus from the road

-We could also hold their employer responsible, depending on the facts of your situation.
-In many 18-wheeler accident claims, the trucking company is vicariously liable for the negligent actions of an employed driver.
+We could also hold the commercial vehicle driver’s employer responsible, depending on the facts of your situation.
+In many 18-wheeler accident claims, the trucking company is vicariously liable for the negligent actions of its employees.

 This is because of Texas case law and a legal doctrine called respondeat superior.
 It holds the employer—in this case, the trucking company—legally responsible for their workers’ actions while they are on the clock and handling work-related tasks.
 This means we may be able to pursue a claim against the corporation if we can show: